nsfcac/repacss-user-guide/docs/index.md

   Step-by-step overview of SLURM commands, job queues, and execution workflows.

 - [File Transfer Protocols and Utilities](file-transfer.md)
-  Guidance on secure and efficient data transfers via Globus, `rsync`, and `scp`.
+  Guidance on secure and efficient data transfers via Globus.

 - [UNIX File Access and Permissions](unix-permissions.md)
   Overview of file ownership, group collaboration, and secure file access in a shared computing environment.